price, high-low vs everyday low pricing, competitive strategy, retailing, cost leadership

 One of the key requirements for achieving success as an ongoing price discounter is to create a cost leadership position.
 That means that the firm has built some cost advantages over their competition.

-This activity quickly highlights some of the practices that Aldi Supermarkets (a relatively new discount supermarket in Australia) have adopted to achieve a cost leadership position and provide ongoing longer prices to customers.
+This activity quickly highlights some of the practices that Aldi Supermarkets (an established German-based discount supermarket chain expanding across the globe ) have adopted to achieve a cost leadership position and provide ongoing longer prices to customers.

 Some of Aldi’s Practices – Designed to Reduce Costs